drogue-iot/blog.drogue.io/content/2021-04-27-drogue-device-rebase/index.md

 Solution:

-To resolve this we need to constrain the `Actor` even more: For each `Actor` implementation, we must know the size of the future it return.
+To resolve this we need to constrain the `Actor` even more: For each `Actor` implementation, we must know the size of the future it returns.
 This, in turn, means that it can only return a "known" future that the compiler can understand the size of.

 In rust stable, this means that all actors have to return something that implements the `Future` trait, and that just makes writing Actors too hard.